 Using a spoon, scrape out soft the membranes and discard.
 Cut the peels into 1/2 inch (1 cm) wide strips and set aside.

-In a large, shallow pot over high heat, bring 8 cups/2 lt. water and 6 cups/1.350 kg sugar to a boil.
-Add the peels, reduce the heat to maintain a gentle simmer, and cook, stirring occasionally, until peels are tender, and translucent.
 This will take 1.5 to 3 hours depending on the heat level of your stove.
 Don’t let the sugar brown or caramelize.
 Using a slotted spoon drain the peels and spread them on a tray lined with parchment paper.
 Once they are at room temperature toss them with 1 cup of sugar.
 Let them dry 1 day.

 The next day the peels should look soft but dry.
 If they are still sticky, toss them with some more sugar (1/2 cup to 1 cup) and let them dry one or two more days.